thought-driven/bummr/README.md

 ##### `bummr bisect`

 - `git bisect`s against master.
-- Finds the bad commit and attempts to remove it.
+- Upon finding the bad commit, runs `git bisect reset` and notifies the developer on how best to proceed.
 - Logs the bad commit in `log/bummr.log`.
-- Runs `bummr test`.

 ## Notes